ACEP ID:

 • Ensure accurate, timely and complete data.

-• Facilitate seamless data flow from the PDMP into the electronic health record for easy access by the provider (ideally for example, push systems).
+• Facilitate seamless data flow from the PDMP into the electronic health record for easy access by the physician (eg, data pushed directly to the electronic health record).

-• Utilize a robust electronic monitoring system with intra-state linkages, easily accessible and navigable by providers seven days a week, twenty-four hours a day.
+• Utilize a robust electronic monitoring system with intra-state linkages, easily accessible and navigable by physicians seven days a week, twenty-four hours a day.

-• Be limited to appropriate individuals and agencies including physicians and pharmacists and allow for an appropriately registered delegate to access the PDMP database as a surrogate for the prescribing provider.
+• Be limited to appropriate individuals and agencies including physicians and pharmacists and allow for an appropriately registered delegate to access the PDMP database as a surrogate for the prescribing physician.

-• Not be used to evaluate a provider’s practice.
+• Not be used to evaluate a physician’s practice.

-• Allow providers to monitor their own prescribing patterns and to identify potential unauthorized use.
+• Allow physicians to monitor their own prescribing patterns and to identify potential unauthorized prescribing.

-ACEP opposes mandatory reporting of potential abuse to law enforcement because such reporting fundamentally conflicts with the appropriate role of providers in the provider-patient relationship.
+ACEP opposes mandatory reporting of potential abuse to law enforcement because such reporting fundamentally conflicts with the appropriate role of physicians in the physician-patient relationship.

 Download the Policy